Shikhar5531/Phylogenetic-Analysis-Cytb-Biopython/README.md

 The accession numbers for the 25 species used in this analysis are listed in data/accessions.json.
 The sequences were retrieved from the NCBI nucleotide database using Biopython's Entrez module.

+🌳 Result
+Here’s the phylogenetic tree generated in this project:

 ![phylo_tree](https://github.com/user-attachments/assets/7fac8e36-e122-4f8b-a585-52ce3bf05981)